xavidop/awesome-firebase-genkit/README.md

 - [Unleash the Power of Function Calling with Genkit](https://medium.com/firebase-developers/implementing-function-calling-using-genkit-0c03f6cb9179) - Learn how to implement function calling using Genkit.
 - [Unlocking the power of code execution in Genkit](https://medium.com/firebase-developers/getting-started-with-code-execution-in-genkit-c5391b45b321) - Learn how to integrate Python code within Genkit.
 - [Understanding Genkit flows with Czech language tricks](https://dev.to/denisvalasek/understanding-genkit-flows-with-czech-language-tricks-26i3) - Learn how to work with Genkit flows and use the features of Genkit UI.
+- [Orchestrating Firebase and AI: 8 Genkit Architecture Patterns](https://medium.com/@nozomi-koborinai/orchestrating-firebase-and-ai-8-genkit-architecture-patterns-12e44db40345) - A guide to 8 architecture patterns for integrating Firebase and AI using Genkit.

 ## Tutorials